 The Five Grand Challenges tell us where we need to act.
-But how do we figure out what to do first?
-A good way to answer these questions is by using a calculation our founder, Bill Gates, calls the Green Premium.
+But to figure out what to do first, we use a calculation our founder, Bill Gates, calls the Green Premium.

 What is the Green Premium?

-The Green Premium is the additional cost of choosing a clean technology over one that emits a greater amount of greenhouse gases.
+The Green Premium is the additional cost of choosing a clean technology over one that emits more greenhouse gases.

-Take for example, meat.
-The average retail price of ground beef is $3.79 per pound, while a plant-based burger is $5.76 per pound.
+For instance: The average retail price of ground beef is $3.79 per pound, while a plant-based burger is $5.76 per pound.
 The Green Premium for a zero-carbon burger is the difference in cost between the two, or $1.97.
-But the regular burger doesn’t reflect the true cost of methane, which is emitted by all livestock and is a more potent (if not as long lived) greenhouse gas than carbon dioxide.
-In fact, if cows were their own country, they’d be the third-largest greenhouse gas emitter in the world ahead of India.
+But the regular burger doesn’t reflect the true cost of emissions generated in its production (usually in the form of methane released by livestock.)

-Moving our immense energy economy from inputs and products that emit greenhouse gases to ones that don’t will cost something.
-However, with the right policies and focus, we can lower the Green Premium.
-Ultimately, we need the premiums to be so low that every place in the world can choose the clean alternative, so it’s crucial to understand how much getting there will cost.
+Moving our immense energy economy to net-zero solutions will cost something—but with the right policies and focus, we can lower the Green Premium.
+Ultimately, we need that premium to be so low that everyone everywhere can choose the clean alternative.
+It’s crucial to understand what getting there will cost.

 Why is the Green Premium useful?

-The Green Premium helps us to both measure the progress we’ve made toward addressing climate change and understand where we still have barriers to overcome.
-Once you figure out the Green Premiums for all the big zero-carbon options, you can begin to answer some big questions.
+The Green Premium helps us measure the progress we’ve made toward addressing climate change and see which barriers we still need to overcome.
+Calculating the Green Premiums for all the big zero-carbon options can help us to understand:

 First, which zero-carbon options should we be deploying now?